 There is no minimum capital needed for trend following.
 There is no magic number.
 There are many factors related to starting capital not the least of which is your own personal discipline and ability to stick with a system.
 Immediately question anyone who promises you a magic number of how much you need to win.
 No one can guarantee you profits.
-A top trend follower was asked how you need to trade.
+A top trend follower was asked, “How much do you need to trade?”
 He responded:

 “I’d ask a trader who thinks he needs a certain amount before he can trade exactly what amount he would need to stop trading.”

 There is no dollar amount too little, nor dollar amount too much.
 More to consider: